———————–FM Portables Mega-Shootout 2023———————–

 ***** Five Star – These radios have FM reception as good as it gets in a portable radio and are excellent choices for almost any reception conditions.
 Almost all are modern, DSP equipped designs with a few notable exceptions:

-***** C. Crane CC-2E – One of only two radios which rate 5 stars on both AM and FM the CC-2E is a favorite of mine and has many other features including NOAA Weather with Alert,the 2 Meter ham Band for local emergencies and a built-in AC power supply, along with great sound.
+***** C. Crane CC-3/CC-2E – (CC-3 is identical to the CC-2E with the addition of Bluetooth) The best of the best among current production radios which rate 5 stars on both AM and FM the CC-3/CC-2E are favorites of mine and have many other features including NOAA Weather with Alert,the 2 Meter Ham Band for local emergencies and a built-in AC power supply, along with great sound.
 A current day classic!

 ***** Degen DE-1103 – Still in production after many years both the original and current DSP versions have top FM performance if you can live with the unusual ergonomics.
 AM was also Excellent in the older versions but has declined to Good in the current version. ..SW is very good for this size radio as well.